 Hence the campaigning to keep the West Gate Market special.
 At Rainbow is Coming, a gently hip boutique selling clothes, art books, beans, bags and the like, we find campaign central.

 Erik Kao, the owner, is the mentor and driving force behind the West Gate Market community.
-He moved here from Taipei eight years ago when, in Keira’s words, ‘the area was dying’.
+He moved here from Taipei over a decade ago when, in Keira’s words, ‘the area was dying’.
 Before long, he’d organised a gang of young entrepreneurs bent on revitalising the market and Zhengxing Street.
 They launched fairs, street magazines and a band.
 With their t-shirts, concerts and campaign posters, theirs is a gently humorous uprising.

 ‘I think it’s a great example for foreign visitors, showing how Tainan is today, and how it can be transformed,’ says Keira.
 ‘Rainbow is Coming is not only a shop; it is more like a base for a social movement, a lab for new ideas and a community centre that unites the neighbourhood.
 How can you not love a shop like this?’